About Our Mission Parish

 St John's had its first service on September 13th, 2015 under the name Protection of the Most Holy Mother of God Russian Orthodox Mission Church, at the request of a community of mainly American converts to the Orthodox faith, with associations with the Bucknell University Orthodox Christian Fellowship.
 They lived in the region of the Susquehanna River Confluence area of central Pennsylvania, which had no nearby Orthodox parishes.
 The mission's original name was inspired by Holy Protection Greek Orthodox Monastery in White Haven, PA, where some of the founders had attended services or visited as pilgrims.
 The mission received its current name of St. John of Shanghai and San Francisco in 2018 after purchasing property for building a temple near Lewisburg in Winfield, in rural Union Township, with the help of our Diocese.
 A change in name was requested by our Diocese, because of the need for a patron with a feast day when Bishops could visit, there already being other parishes named Holy Protection in the Eastern United States.
 The name emerged because of associations of mission clergy and parishioners with the veneration of St. John, a modern ascetic and wonderworking saint who had been a hierarch of ROCOR in North America, and whose missionary work in the U.S. helped inspire emigres and converts alike in unity in the ancient faith of Orthodox Christianity.
 His well-known devotion to the Mother of God marked continuity with the original name, as does the mission's continued practice of regular akathists to our Lady the Most Holy Theotokos.

-Mitred Archpriest Claude Vinyard, who had served in a number of Pennsylvania Orthodox churches and was at the time Rector of Christ the Savior Russian Orthodox Church in Sugar Notch, encouraged and guided the group's founding efforts.
+Mitred Archpriest (later Hieromonk) Claude Vinyard of Danville, who had served in a number of Pennsylvania Orthodox churches and was at the time Rector of Christ the Savior Russian Orthodox Church in Sugar Notch, encouraged and guided the group's founding efforts.
 With initial encouragement from Bishop George Schaeffer (then of Mayfield), and then with the blessing of His Eminence Metropolitan Hilarion of the Russian Orthodox Church Outside of Russia (ROCOR) the parish was founded as a mission of ROCOR in the Eastern U.S. Diocese's deanery of Pennsylvania, whose Dean is the Mitred Archpriest John Sorochka of St. John the Baptist Russian Orthodox Cathedral in Mayfield, who also has helped guide our establishment as a mission parish.
-Father Claude became our first Rector, and was succeeded as Rector in 2019 by Fr.
-George Sharonoff, who had been Subdeacon and Deacon at the mission's services under Fr.
-Claude's mentorship.
+Hieromonk Claude became our first Rector, and was succeeded as Rector in 2019 by the newly ordained Priest George Sharonoff of Drums, PA, who earlier had become Subdeacon and Deacon at the mission under Fr.
+Claude's mentorship, having been previously a graduate of the Orthodox Church in America's St. Tikhon’s Seminary.
+In 2023, ground was broken on a temple for the parish in Winfield, at the same time that the newly ordained Priest Paul Siewers (a founding member and longtime professor at Bucknell and Lewisburg resident) returned from his priestly training at ROCOR’s Holy Trinity Monastery in Jordanville, NY, having earlier graduated from the ROCOR Pastoral School.
+(He had prevoiusly served as Reader, Subdeacon, and Deacon at the mission.)
+The first services in the new Temple were held on St. Nicholas Day, 7533 (2024 on the civil calendar), with Priest George and Priest Paul concelebrating.
+The following Sunday of the Conception of the Theotokos they were joined behind the altar by Hieromonk Claude in a joyous celebration by the entire Church community, glory to God!
+Soon after, at the end of the year 7533/2024, Father George received a new assignment nearer to his home, and Father Paul became the new Rector at St. John's.
+Glory to God!

 Pennsylvania has a long history of Russian Orthodox Christian worship and evangelism, extending back to Slavic immigrants coming to the anthracite coal region and working in the steel industry in the late nineteenth and early twentieth centuries, when North America in the Orthodox world generally was considered to be under ecclesiastical authority of the Russian Orthodox Church, due to the latter's longstanding presence in Alaska, the Northwest, and California, and its prominent financial support under the St. Tsar-Martyr Nicholas II of Orthodox communities in America, including in Pennsylvania.
 Pennsylvania Orthodox communities today include also many converts to the ancient Christian faith, as is the case with our mission.
 The Russian Orthodox Church is the largest of the "local churches" of Orthodox Christianity worldwide, and being "Russian Orthodox" today does not mean one is necessarily Russian, any more than in Catholicism being "Roman Catholic" means that one is Roman.